fardog/anton/README.md

 ## Setup

-Once uploaded and booted, a wireless network called `anton-setup` will be created; join this network and you will be directed to a captive portal for configuration.
+Once uploaded and booted, a wireless network called `anton` will be created; join this network and you will be directed to a captive portal for configuration.